phump81/CV/README.md

 **Mamma Mia!** (September 2012 - March 2019)<br>
 *Swing Showman*<br>
 *Novello Theatre, London*
-- It was six years of ABBA that initiated my search for a new career in tech.
+- It was six years of ABBA that drove me to search for a new career in tech.

 ## Interests